 Boston is a historic city, with old colonial buildings, a long history, and a strong link to the founding of the country.
 Bostonians are very proud of their city and show their Boston pride any chance they can.
 I grew up in this city and even with all my world travels, Boston is still one of my favorite cities in the world.
 Though one of the biggest cities in the country, it has more of a large town feel to it than that of a metropolis.
 In this college town, you’ll find friendly locals, die-hard sports fans, great bars, good restaurants, and a ton of American history.
 Don’t miss out.

-- Hostel Prices: Hostels in America aren’t cheap and Boston is no exception.
-For the downtown hostels, expect to pay $30 or more per night for a dorm room.
+Hostel prices – Hostels in America aren’t cheap, and Boston is no exception.
+For the downtown hostels, expect to pay $30 USD or more per night for a dorm room.
 A private double room will cost around $60 USD per night.

-- Average Cost of Food: Eating at restaurants you should expect to pay around $15-$20 for a meal with drinks.
-But, you can always find some local spots for cheap pizza and sandwiches and stay around $5-8.
-Cooking for yourself will cost around $50 per week.
+Average cost of food – Eating at restaurants you should expect to pay around $15-$20 USD for a meal with drinks.
+But, you can always find some local spots for cheap pizza and sandwiches to stay around $5-8 USD.
+Cooking for yourself will cost around $50 USD per week.

-- Transportation Costs: Boston is said to be a walkable city, so no matter where you stay, you’ll be able to get around easily.
+Transportation costs – Boston is said to be a walkable city, so no matter where you stay, you’ll be able to get around easily.
 The subway is also very easy to use.
-The “T” will costs $2.50 per trip.
+The “T” will costs $2.50 USD per trip.

 Money Saving Tips

 Eating at Quincy Market – The Quincy market food colonnade offers a wide range of food at low prices.

 Take walking tours – Because Boston is such a historical area, you are able to take advantage of plenty of free walking tours including the most famous, The Freedom Trail.